Discover the Fascinating Stories of Alexandria’s Historic St. Paul’s Cemetery

 Minna Simms (born July 13, 1866, and died September 16, 1948) and Aida Lester Simms (born February 15, 1865, and died January 3, 1960) were responsible for running and managing a well-known brothel in Chicago.
 They operated this establishment from 1900 to 1911.

-Read the blog The Most Notorious Brothel in Chicago! for the rest of the story.
+Read the blog The Most Notorious Brothel in Chicago!
+For the rest of the story.

 The Enigmatic Woman: Remembering Alexandria’s Most Visited Grave – The Female Stranger (February 1793 – October 14, 1816)